-We have no evidence that any of the decedent's information has been used to commit financial fraud.
-Nevertheless, out of an abundance of caution, we want to make you aware of the incident.
-This letter provides precautionary measures you can take to protect the decedent's personal information, including placing a "deceased alert" on their credit files.
-Additionally, you should always remain vigilant in reviewing their financial account statements and credit reports for fraudulent or irregular activity on a regular basis.
+We have no evidence that any of the decedent's information has been used for identity theft or financial fraud as a result of this incident.
+Nevertheless, out of an abundance of caution, we wanted to make you aware of the incident and encourage you to review the following pages containing steps the estate can take to protect the decedent's personal information, including placing a "deceased alert" on the decedent's credit files and/or obtaining a free credit report.
+Additionally, you should remain vigilant in reviewing the estate's financial account statements for fraudulent or irregular activity on a regular basis.